Part 1 of 3:

 Homosexual, being sexually attracted only to men,

 Bisexual orientation, being attracted to both men and women.

 whether Jesus was celibate or sexually active; single or married, childless or

-In spite of the Bible's silence, some theologians have asserted that Jesus
+with children.
+2 In spite of the Bible's silence, some theologians have asserted that Jesus

 was asexual or had, and presumably